 When you’re pregnant, you’re inundated with advice, suggestions, and opinions.
 From everyone.
 Your loved ones and the cashier at the grocery store.
 While I’m sure everyone has the best intentions, this barrage of information can be overwhelming.
-It’s a whirlwind of, “You should,” “You’ll want to,” and “You just have to.”
-Childhood sleep myths, must-have products, hard and fast parenting rules.
+It’s a whirlwind of “You should,” “You’ll want to,” and “You just have to.”
+Childhood sleep myths and must-have sleep products and hard and fast parenting rules.
 The advice adds up, and it’s easy to get bogged down.

 Motherhood is a full-time gig.
 There is no “part-time” in this role.
 Whether you’re a stay-at-home mom, a working mom, or somewhere in between, your kids are on your mind 24/7, no matter what else is going on.
 Therefore, new moms tend to do a lot of research.
 With access to unlimited data via the internet, Barnes & Noble, or your mother-in-law (the latter having the most to say by a mile), you’ll inevitably be faced with conflicting information.